 In KS2 opportunities are offered to meet the different ways that children learn.
 Teaching will be targeted to whole classes or groups or individuals.
 Classes are of mixed ability with differentiated work, as appropriate.
-Where there is more than one class in a year group, maths and English may be taught in ability sets.
+Where there is more than one class in a year group, mathematics and English may be taught in ability sets.

 In KS2 the core and foundation subjects are taught separately.
-In addition, MFL is taught from Swans and 11+ preparation lessons are taught.
+In addition, MFL is taught from Swans.

 In Yr5 11+ preparation lesson are also offered as an additional club after school.
-A range of extra- curricular activities enriches the experience of the children in Reception to Yr6.
+A range of extra-curricular activities enriches the experience of the children in Reception to Yr6.

-KS3 - U3 (Yr 7), L4 (Yr 8), U4 (Yr 9)
+KS3 - U3 (Yr7), L4 (Yr8), U4 (Yr9)

-All pupils enjoy the full curriculum range at KS3 (English, Mathematics, Biology, Chemistry, Physics, ICT and Computing, MFL, Geography, History, Religious Studies, Art, DT, Drama, Food and Nutrition, Music, PE and PSHCE).
+All pupils enjoy the full curriculum range at KS3 (English, mathematics, biology, chemistry, physics, ICT and computing, MFL, geography, history, religious studies, art, DT, drama, food and nutrition, music, PE and PSHCE).
 We also run a 'skills and values' programme at KS3 covering various aspects including British Values, relevant current affairs and study / revision skills.

-All pupils study French in U3 with German and Spanish being introduced towards the end of the year.
+All pupils study French in U3 with Spanish being introduced towards the end of the year.
 From L4 pupils can choose to specialise in the language of their choice.
 For pupils who wish to maintain an interest in more than one language, an opportunity to do this is provided outside the main curriculum.